Dry vs. Dehydrated Skin: Understanding the Difference for Healthier, Happier Skin

 What Is Dehydrated Skin?

 Dehydrated skin is a condition rather than a type.
 It happens when your skin lacks water, regardless of oil levels.
 Even skin that tends to be oily can become dehydrated.
-When your skin is dehydrated, it may feel tight, appear dull, or show fine lines that soften after hydration.
+When your skin is dehydrated, it may feel tight, appear dull, flaky or show fine lines that soften after hydration.

 Causes of Dehydrated Skin: